-Let’s face it, when you have a child in treatment, the holiday season is just not what it used to be.
+Let’s face it, when you have a struggling teen or young adult, the holiday season is just not what it used to be.
 We see many trends, challenges and successes through our transitional work with families when it comes to thriving during the holiday season.

 Here is a glimpse into the guidance we offer that helps families to do their best…

 Throughout the treatment process, parents often comment that they miss the “little girl” or “10-year-old boy” who their teenager used to be.
 This feeling often is stirred up over the holidays and it can send the wrong message, especially if you are saying it out loud.